-Sweetie Belle's singing voice is Michelle Creber, who usually voices Apple Bloom.
+Throughout Seasons 1-3, Sweetie Belle's singing voice is provided by Michelle Creber, who speaks and sings for Apple Bloom.
 This makes Sweetie Belle's version of "Fluttershy's Lullaby" all the more awesome when you learn that Michelle was 10 when she sang it.note It becomes obvious it's Michelle in that song once you notice Sweetie Belle sings with a noticeable twang.
 She fixes that by the Hearts and Hooves Day song, though.

 And Pinkie Pie's singing voice is Shannon Chan-Kent.
 Andrea Libman, however, voices Fluttershy for both her speaking AND singing parts.
 The explanation is that Daniel Ingram had Shannon, a friend of his, do some of the original demos (including the main theme) and Hasbro liked her Pinkie voice so much they insisted on keeping her as the singing voice.